gardener/sow/README.md

 The following sub commands are supported:

 - `deploy`:   (default)  deploy components
 - `delete`:   delete components
 - `show`:     show meta data of given components
 - `info`:     show info about actual position in filesystem
 - `version`:  show tool version
 - `generate`: generate manifests without action execution
 - `order`:    show order of components and/or their deploy or deletion order
+- `add`:      create the frame for a new component
 - `vi`:       lookup or edit component related files in component specific folders

 The command supports the following options:
 - `-a`: complete the component list